apache/fury-site/docs/guide/rust/schema-evolution.md

 payload types must satisfy `Send + Sync`.
 Direct generic containers are not supported as erased `Any` payloads by their structural carrier registration.
-Wrap the container in a registered derived type, or register an exact-target manual serializer when an opaque EXT/NAMED_EXT body is intentional.
+Wrap the container in a registered derived type, or register an exact-target custom serializer when an opaque EXT/NAMED_EXT body is intentional.

 ### Enum Schema Evolution